 Originally from Ghana, Hayford Mensah is a Certified Public Accountant (CPA).
 He has an MS in finance from Rochester Institute of Technology and an MBA from the University of Ghana.
 Hayford has worked in accounting and finance for several other global and U.S. organizations, including the International Baccalaureate Organization, American College of Cardiology and GBTA.
 Most recently he served as the Chief Financial Officer of HIAS, which works around the world to protect refugees who have been forced to flee their homelands.
 He had responsibility for broad oversight and protection of the assets of HIAS and its related domestic and foreign funding.
 He ensures excellence in world-wide operations to control all fiscal activities in numerous countries, while creating platforms that create opportunities to scale the organization.
 He serves as a board member of IPAS and Winter Growth, Inc. where he is the treasurer.
 Hayford lives in Silver Spring with his wife Margaret and 3 sons.
 He is an avid soccer and football fan.

-Senior Vice President for Legal Programs
+Senior Vice President, Legal Programs

-Maria M. Odom is the Vice President for Legal Services at Kids in Need of Defense (KIND), where she leads a team of immigration legal experts advancing the representation of unaccompanied children in removal proceedings.
+Maria M. Odom is the Senior Vice President, Legal Programs at Kids in Need of Defense (KIND), where she leads a team of immigration legal experts advancing the representation of unaccompanied children in removal proceedings.
 In this role, Ms. Odom oversees the management of KIND’s 10 field offices, leading the development and implementation of legal services programming nationwide, including pro bono representation of over 5,000 unaccompanied migrant children per year as well as the provision of innovative legal trainings and technical assistance in immigration law and policy.
 Her department also delivers comprehensive social services programs to address the special needs of unaccompanied children.
 In the near past, Odom served as the DHS Citizenship and Immigration Services Ombudsman in the administration of President Barack Obama.
 In that role, she worked with community leaders and immigration professionals across the country to improve the quality of citizenship and immigration services delivered to the public.
 As Ombudsman, she reported to and testified before the U.S. Congress regarding systemic issues in our country’s immigration system.
 Odom is a nationally recognized legal and policy expert with a wide range of immigration experience in the private, government, and charitable sectors.
 She previously led the country’s largest network of charitable legal immigration programs as Executive Director of the Catholic Legal Immigration Network, Inc. (CLINIC).
 For a decade, she practiced immigration law in the southeast, leading a successful private practice in the areas of deportation defense, humanitarian protections, as well as business and family-based immigration.
 Early in her career, Odom served at the U.S. Department of Justice as Assistant District Counsel for the legacy Immigration and Naturalization Service and as a judicial law clerk at the Executive Office for Immigration Review.
 At DHS, Odom led the department’s human trafficking prevention, training, and public education efforts as Chair of the DHS Blue Campaign.
 She is a member of the Board of Directors of the Freedom Network, which works in coalition with service providers and survivor leaders to advance a rights-based approach to address human trafficking in the United States.
 Odom is a graduate of The Florida State University College of Criminology and the Mercer University Walter F. George School of Law.
 She currently lives in New York City.